aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formulasettings/_index.md

 ```

-Indicates whether recalculate the workbook before saving the document, when in manual calculation mode.
+Indicates whether to recalculate the workbook before saving the document, when in manual calculation mode.

 **Remarks**